 About the speakers

-Shari Thurow has optimized, designed, & architected web interfaces since 1995.
-She is outsourced to many organizations worldwide.
+Shari Thurow has optimized, architected, and designed web interfaces since 1995 and is outsourced to many firms worldwide.

-Shari is the co-author of When Search Meets Web Usability which shows how to bridge the gap between web search-engine results pages and your website.
-She is also the author of Search Engine Visibility, translated into 6 languages.
+She is the author of Search Engine Visibility, which has been translated into 6 languages.
+Her book When Search Meets Web Usability shows how to bridge the gap between a search-engine query and your website.